-The Kauai County Housing Agency (KCHA) continues to work and collaborate with the Kauai Community Alliance, a consortium of non-profit public service providers to take action toward reducing the number of poverty-level families, including outreach to various groups.
+The Kauai County Housing Agency continues to work and collaborate with the Kauai Community Alliance, a consortium of non-profit public service providers to take action toward reducing the number of poverty-level families, including outreach to various groups.
 KCHA's Family Self-Sufficiency Program is an example of this type of program.
-Kauai County is currently working on a project in the Lima Ola subdivision similar to the Kealaula at Pua Loke housing project completed in PY2020.
-The project is in the predevelopment stage and will serve the homeless and those at risk of homelessness.
+The County of Kauai is currently working on a project in the Lima Ola subdivision similar to the Kealaula at Pua Loke housing project completed in PY2020.
+The project is in the pre-development stage and will serve the homeless and those at risk of homelessness.